Skip to content ↓

 ECTs serving induction on a part-time basis at any point will need to serve the full-time equivalent (FTE) of two full school years (based on a school year of three terms).
 Therefore, an ECT working part-time as a 0.5 FTE will need to serve induction for four school years.

-For more information, please see page 22 of the Statutory Guidance.
+For more information, please see page 21 of the Statutory Guidance.

-Are Early Years ECTs eligible?
+Are Early Years teachers without QTS eligible?

-- ensure that normally no more than 10% of the ECT’s teaching in the FE institution is devoted to teaching classes predominantly consisting of pupils aged 19 and over;
+• ensure that normally no more than 10% of the ECT’s teaching in the FE institution is devoted to teaching classes predominantly consisting of pupils aged 19 and over;

-- enable the ECT to develop a sound knowledge and understanding of day-to-day practices and the role of a teacher in a school; ECTs should spend the equivalent of at least ten days teaching children of compulsory school age in a school during their induction; and
+• enable the ECT to develop a sound knowledge and understanding of day-to-day practices and the role of a teacher in a school; ECTs should spend the equivalent of at least ten days teaching children of compulsory school age in a school during their induction; and

-- make every effort to provide the ECT with up to a further 15 days’ experience in a school setting
+• make every effort to provide the ECT with up to a further 15 days’ experience in a school setting

 Are teachers with QTLS eligible to serve statutory induction?